 2. Peeing outside the box.
 An urgent need to pee might cause cats to go wherever they are instead of making the trek to the litter box.

 3. Crying out while attempting to urinate.
 Obviously, his attempt to urinate is causing pain.

 4. Blood in urine.
 Look for dark or bloody urine.

 5. Other signs of illness.
 You may notice lethargy, vomiting or loss of appetite.

 If your cat is unable to urinate, take him to the vet immediately!
 If it is after hours, he will need to see the nearest 24 hour emergency vet.
 The prognosis is good if care is begun right away.
 This is, however, not a "wait until morning" situation.
 Once the blockage is removed, the vet's office should be able to help you come up with a diet plan, etc. to help manage your precious kitty's urinary tract health.

 * By the way, Huey is home from the hospital and back to his old self. : )

 Hi, I'm Sherrie Sadler, owner and operator of On Their Own Turf Pet Care in Murfreesboro, TN.
 I have owned many pets over the years and love animals of all kinds.
-So, I decided to "do what I love" by opening a professional pet sitting business.
+So, I decided to "do what I love" by opening a professional pet sitting business in 2012.
 I offer love and care to your beloved pets right "on their own turf" where they are most comfortable.
 Call us at 615-900-0845 or email.